rowanjh/behav-acc-ml/README.md

 To run neural networks we recommend a setting up a conda environment and using a GPU (see `/scripts/r/py/main.py` for all instructions).

 Some parts of the analysis use parallel loops and can have high memory requirements.
 Use fewer parallel workers to reduce the memory footprint.

+Raw accelerometer data are stored in a large sqlite database (~81GB unzipped), ensure sufficient disk space is available.
+The database is interfaced and processed through R functions, and intermediate cleaned csv files are produced.

 ## Project Structure